 The Back Corner Guild is a free public space to discuss sensitive subjects, and it is carefully moderated.
 It is not a place for general discussions or conversations.
 The Public Space Guidelines still apply, as do all of the Terms and Conditions.
 Just because we are wearing long cloaks and clustering in a corner doesn't mean that anything goes!
 Now pass me that smoldering candle, will you?

 Trello serves as an open forum for suggestions and discussion of site features.
 Habitica is ruled by the people in the form of valiant contributors -- we all build the site together.
 Trello lends structure to our system.
 Out of consideration for this, try your best to contain all your thoughts into one comment, instead of commenting many times in a row on the same card.
 If you think of something new, feel free to edit your original comments.
 Please, take pity on those of us who receive a notification for every new comment.
 Our inboxes can only withstand so much.

 All have their own guidelines outlined, and the Public Spaces rules apply.
 Users should avoid going off-topic in any of the boards or cards.
 Trust us, the boards get crowded enough as it is!
 Prolonged conversations should be moved to the Back Corner Guild.

 Habitica uses GitHub to track bugs and contribute code.
 It's the smithy where the tireless Blacksmiths forge the features!
 All the Public Spaces rules apply.
 Be sure to be polite to the Blacksmiths -- they have a lot of work to do, keeping the site running!
 Hooray, Blacksmiths!

-The following users are members of the Habitica repo:
+The following users are owners of the Habitica repo: